 - Waterproof jacket

 - Motivation – Absolutely necessary for at least the first 5 days.
-Let me explain more about it in the next section.

 How To Stay Motivated For Walking